 WHY I USE MORTON TENDER QUICK

-Morton Tender Quick is a fast-cure mixture that works very well with curing small cuts of meat like these goose breasts.
+Morton Tender Quick is a fast-cure mixture that works very well with curing small cuts of meat like these Canada goose breasts.
 It gives the goose pastrami a delicious, cured flavor and beautiful pink color.

 Morton Tender Quick contains salt, which is the main preserving agent; sugar, both sodium nitrate and sodium nitrite that contribute to the development of both color and flavor; and propylene glycol to keep the mixture uniform.